Catherine Creek

 So when the bee is out there collecting pollen, she’ll be collecting pollen, let’s say for all of May and the first two weeks of June, and then she dies, and the only left is her little nest in the ground with 10 babies.
 And if you come out later, you’re going to see a different species of bee.
 That’s not at all surprising because we have so many bees.

-Birding With Lily | Lily Carey, Interpretive Specialist with the U.S. Forest Service, Columbia River Gorge National Scenic Area.
+Welcome to Jurassic Park | Lily Carey, Interpretive Specialist with the U.S. Forest Service, Columbia River Gorge National Scenic Area.

 Okay, don’t be scared, but have you ever seen Jurassic Park?
 Because basically where you are right now is exactly like Jurassic Park.
 Meaning that you are currently surrounded by dinosaurs.